I know, I really do know. how it feels when you have to actually use your new language for the first time with native speakers of that language!

 (Not the same lady, but exactly how it happened! photo credit)

-I’ll never forget the euphoria I felt 40 years ago when I walked out of my first ever shop in Spain.
-I had wanted some ‘pan’ (bread), so logically it was a ‘panadería’ (bread shop).
+I’ll never forget the euphoria I felt all those years ago when I walked out of my first ever shop in Spain.
+I had wanted some ‘pan’ (bread), and all that matters is that I got my sandwich in the end.

 You would have thought that would have been easy, right…………?